 - If you have a plaster of Paris cast (plaster cast), rest for a couple of days after the cast has been put on to make sure it fully dries.

-- Keep the injured limb elevated for the first two days, as this will help stop swelling and your cast becoming too tight.
+- Keep the injured limb elevated for the first 2 days, as this will help stop swelling and your cast becoming too tight.

 - Regularly move your fingers and toes to keep circulation flowing.